Table of Contents

 Example: Trigger a function located in the parent site where the bot is embedded

 Let's say that you have a function, that changes the color of the background of your site, depending on the user interaction with your bot.
-And to do that you have a function like this in the parent site (window scope):
+To do that, you have a function like this in the parent site (window scope):

 function changeBackgroundColor(color){